-- 6.1 Both the CWS&GB Local Strategic Statement (2013) and the LSS refresh of 2016 (LSS2 see previous section) make clear that due to the significant environmental, landscape and infrastructure constraints to development which exist in the Coastal West Sussex area, that it is highly unlikely to meet its objectively assessed needs for housing.
-This is a result of the geography of the sub-region, much of which forms a narrow, intensively developed coastal strip which falls between the South Downs National Park and the English Channel which restricts the ability to meet objectively assessed needs for housing. - 6.2 Following the Duty to Co-operate (Housing) Study (undertaken by GL Hearn in 2013) the background paper on Housing produced in 2015 by NLP to inform the refresh of the LSS highlighted the fact that a 50% increase in current completions would be needed to meet objectively assessed needs (paras 4.19 and 5.3).
-LSS2 refers to measures currently being taken forward to address short to medium term delivery issues though the devolution process.
-These aim to maximise the potential of all suitable land in the sub-region and make existing sites 'work harder'. - 6.3 However, to address longer term needs beyond 2025, LSS 2 recognizes that a new, robust approach to planning across the area will be needed and are committed to working together to develop a joint understanding of the issues and potential responses to these, including long term spatial options (para 2.20).
+- 6.1 Both the CWS&GB Local Strategic Statement (2013) and the LSS refresh of 2016 (LSS2 see previous section) make clear that due to the significant environmental, landscape and infrastructure constraints to development which exist in the West Sussex area, that it is highly unlikely to meet its objectively assessed needs for housing.
+This is a result of the geography of the sub-region, much of which forms a narrow, intensively developed coastal strip which falls between the South Downs National Park and the English Channel which restricts the ability to meet objectively assessed needs for housing. - 6.2 However, to address longer term needs beyond 2025, LSS 2 recognizes that a new, robust approach to planning across the area will be needed and are committed to working together to develop a joint understanding of the issues and potential responses to these, including long term spatial options (para 2.20).
 However, the LSS states that given the advanced stage of many of the local plans (at the time of writing) as well as the need for robust shared evidence, this work will inform the next full review of the LSS ('LSS3') to provide a framework for the next round of local plan reviews.
 In summary, joint measures are being progressed by the Strategic Planning Board and the Economic Board for the sub region to address short and medium term housing delivery whilst the LSS full review and local plan reviews will address longer term delivery in order to meet assessed needs (see previous section).

-- 6.4 The emerging Worthing Local Plan makes clear that despite maximising the opportunities for development within the Borough (that part addressed by the Worthing Local Plan) it is unlikely that Worthing can accommodate its full housing needs. - 6.5 For some time, consultation and engagement has taken place with those LPAs within the functional housing market and also with those in northern West Sussex (Crawley, Horsham and Mid Sussex).
+- 6.3 The emerging Worthing Local Plan makes clear that despite maximising the opportunities for development within the Borough (that part addressed by the Worthing Local Plan) it is unlikely that Worthing can accommodate its full housing needs. - 6.4 For some time, consultation and engagement has taken place with those LPAs within the functional housing market and also with those in northern West Sussex (Crawley, Horsham and Mid Sussex).
 A number of LPAs within Hampshire and Surrey were contacted in 2012 informing them of the CWS Duty to Co-operate housing study being progressed at the time and the likelihood that the coastal authorities would not be able to meet their housing needs.
-Consultants NLP in the Housing Background paper (paragraph 6.2 of the paper) to the LSS 2016, highlighted that housing provision opportunities should be explored with neighbouring authorities outside of the Coastal West Sussex and Greater Brighton area to meet longer term housing needs.
+Consultants NLP in the Housing Background paper (paragraph 6.2 of the paper) to LSS2 highlighted that housing provision opportunities should be explored with neighbouring authorities outside of the West Sussex and Greater Brighton area to meet longer term housing needs.
 This will be an issue for the full review of the LSS (LSS3) and will need to be supported by further robust evidence